Should I Invest In A Metal Building Or Add On To My Current Building?

 Hidden in those regulations are things like setbacks, height restrictions, and landscaping requirements.

-The city's master plan is usually done in accordance with the taxes the city will need as it grows, which makes changing the zoning difficult but not impossible.
+The city's master plan is usually developed according to the taxes it will need as it grows, which makes changing the zoning difficult but not impossible.

 You'll have to present a compelling case as to why it is in the community's best interest for the change to be made, including the effect it will have on the city's income.